 - See the Tower of London long after most visitors have gone home, and witness the ancient Ceremony of the Keys.

-- One of the best views of London comes from a Wren building: the Monument.
+- One of the best views of London comes from a most unusual Wren building: the Monument.
 It's quite a climb, but you do get a certificate for completing it!

 - Around the corner from Trafalgar Square, Craven Street is a little haven of eighteenth-century history with plenty of traces of former residents - not least Benjamin Franklin whose museum is here.